Rodmersham Primary School Governing Body

 Governors come from every walk of life and many different parts of the community.

 Our staff governor is currently Nicky McMullon, Head Teacher.
 We also have a range of co-opted and parent governors at the school and finally, there is one governor appointed by the Local Authority (LA), David Roche, also a local resident and our chair of Governors who has been involved with the school since 1988 and chair since '92.
 Our Vice Chair, Nigel Simpson is a a co-opted governor and has been with us, on and off since 2002.
 Monique Bonney and Alun Phillips are also our co-opted governors, who joined us in 2019.
-Ali Saunders (joined 2020) and Elizabeth Lee (joined in 2022), are our parent governors.
+Ali Saunders (joined 2020) as one of our parent governors